hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

       A single CTRL-c does a graceful shutdown.
 If you prefer not to wait, you can enter multiple CTRL-c characters to force the shutdown.

 #.
+Stop the Devmode consensus engine by entering a single CTRL-c in consensus terminal window.

+#.
 Stop the REST API by entering a single CTRL-c in REST API terminal window.